 Step 1 and 2, scoop a heaping tablespoon of the filling and place it in the center of the wrapper.
 Press the filling down using a butter knife.
 Rotate the shumai and squeeze it at the waist.
 Press down the meat with a metal spoon to level it.
 Place the dumpling on a surface to flatten the base so it can sit steadily in the steamer.

-Step 3 and 4 involves folding the protruded sides and sealing it with water.
+Step 3 and 4 involves folding the protruded sides and sealing with water.
 You can skip this entirely if you're using round wrappers or if you don't mind the flappy edges.

 Wrapper for Shumai

-Let's talk about the wrapper.
-They are called WONTON or DUMPLING wrapper/skins.
+The wrapper for siomai is called WONTON or DUMPLING wrapper/skins.
 They are thin and soft yet are able to hold up steam from boiling water.
 You can buy this in the chiller section of most Asian grocery stores.

 The wrappers usually come in yellow or white color and are either square or round.
 The round ones are the best wrapper for shumai.